emmadebarros/Coderillas-Diner/README.md

-# Mini Restaurant Project - Intermediate Java Final Project
+# The Coderillas Diner - Intermediate Java Final Project
 # Description

 This is the final source code for the final PROGRAMMING II Java - OBJECT ORIENTED PROGRAMMING course, with professor [Reza Salchian](https://www.linkedin.com/in/reza-shalchian-70177b94/) 🔗.